OpenFAST/openfast/docs/source/testing/regression_test.rst

 OpenFAST and its module's capabilities.
 Each locally computed result is compared to a static set of baseline results.
-To account for system, hardware, and compiler differences, the regression test attempts to match the current machine and compiler type to the appropriate solution set from these combinations
+To account for system, hardware, and compiler differences, the regression test attempts to match the current machine and compiler type to the appropriate solution set from these combinations:

 - macOS with GNU compiler (default)
 - Red Hat Enterprise Linux with Intel compiler